Tobilence/NN-Python/README.md

 # Neural Network in Python

 Beginner project to understand basic neural networks from the ground up.
-No external libraries were used (with exception for numpy, for math operations).
+No external libraries were used (Exception: numpy, used for math operations).

 This Repo contains fundamental building blocks of a neural network:
  - Dense & Dropout Layers